Ultimate Guide: How to Build Your CMS Compliant Emergency Plan

 8. Residents Re-located

 Emergency situations are difficult for everyone.
 In particular for those who are not in control or familiar with their surroundings.
 It is important to work with residents so they are able to feel safe and cared for.
 Include in your emergency preparedness plan, guidelines around how staff/volunteers should empathetically speak with residents around their new location and given care.

 Review your emergency plan and review it often.
 Ensure your staff is fully trained, knowledgeable and up to date on the plan.
-Your staff will be the team who needs to confidently guide residents and others to safety.
+Your staff will be the team that needs to confidently guide residents and others to safety.
 Exercises such as periodic reviews and practice drills will allow staff to stay on top of what to do and any updates that have been made to the facility’s emergency preparedness plan.
 In addition, training should address the psychological and emotional effects critical events can have on caregivers, families, and residents.

 An emergency plan should be designed to fit a particular facility and that facility’s requirements regarding the type of care provided and geographical location.
 Internal annual reviews will allow the most accurate and up-to-date information and regulations to be included in the emergency plan.
 The Federal Emergency Management will provide guidelines on how to update an existing emergency plan.